Palmer continues to push toward Olympic dream

 Returning to coaching will come without any doubts for Palmer, who hopes she can continue help to grow the Wolf Pack divers when its safe to do so.

-As for her national team plans, with an additional year to train for synchronized and springboard events, Palmer said USA Diving plans to reselect athletes in December for the FINA Diving World Cup, which was moved to late February.
+As for her national team plans, with an additional year to train USA Diving has penciled in December to reselect athletes for the FINA Diving World Cup, which is in late February.

 USA Diving also announced last week the Olympic Team Trials will be held June 6-13, 2021 in Indianapolis at IUPUI.